DikshantKalotra/gender-eye-classifcation/README.md

 # gender-eye-classifcation
 A Convolutional Neural Netwrork trained on a dataset of different images of eyes classified according to the gender of the person.
-An accuracy of 86% is achieved on this dataset.
+Accuracy of 87% was possible to attain while training this model.